 Doctor of Philosophy candidate

-She wants to help her home country reduce the impacts of natural disasters, says Damithri Jayasekara who came to AUT as an international student from Sri Lanka to study a PhD in disaster and risk management and development.
+She wants to help her home country reduce the impacts of disasters, says Damithri Jayasekara who came to AUT as an international student from Sri Lanka to study a PhD in disaster and risk management and development.

 “Sri Lanka has been suffering from the burden of disasters linked to natural hazards since ancient times, and countless lives have been lost and communities affected across time.
 I’ve lost some of my colleagues to the disasters too.
 My dream is to establish a systematic and efficient disaster research culture in Sri Lanka to work towards reducing the impacts of disasters linked to natural hazards and better equip Sri Lankans to face them.